Understanding Your Vehicle’s ABS (Anti-Lock Braking System)

 You can actually observe the controller in action during hard braking by way of a pulsating sensation in the brake pedal itself.
 What you are feeling through your foot are the brake valves cycling open and closed in order to avoid lockup, which can occur many, many times per second.
 With ABS in action, there’s no need to pump the brakes yourself like on older automotive designs, as the controller takes care of that for you much more effectively.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on ABS, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.